xiaozhanguva/starter-academic/content/publication/2025/rathod2025predicting/index.md

 ---
-title: "GASP: Efficient Black-Box Generation of Adversarial Suffixes for Jailbreaking LLMs"
+title: "Predicting Time-varying Flux and Balance in Metabolic Systems using Structured Neural ODE Processes"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Advik Raj Basani
+- Santanu Rathod
+- Pietro Liò
 - Xiao Zhang

 # Author notes (optional)
 # author_notes:
 # - "Equal contribution"
+# - "Equal contribution"

-date: "2024-11-28T00:00:00Z"
+date: "2025-04-28T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-# publishDate: ""
+# publishDate: "2022-04-25T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;